s-victor/TinyPedal/docs/customization.md

 Fuel delta data is stored as `CSV` format (.fuel extension) under `TinyPedal\deltabest` folder (default).
 Those files can be opened in spreadsheet or notepad programs.

+## Consumption history
+Consumption history data is stored as `CSV` format (.consumption extension) under `TinyPedal\deltabest` folder (default).
+Those files can be opened in spreadsheet or notepad programs.

+Consumption history file stores lap time and fuel consumption data per `track and vehicle class`, which can be loaded in [Fuel Calculator](#fuel-calculator).
+Up to 100 most recent lap entries are saved per `track and vehicle class`.
+Data recording is handled by [Fuel module](#fuel-module).

 ## Sector best
 Sector best data is stored as `CSV` format (.sector extension) under `TinyPedal\deltabest` folder (default).
 Those files can be opened in spreadsheet or notepad programs.